shaojun/open_docs/projects/edge/kafka/protocol.md

-Each edge board (Jetson Nano) will upload below sample message to  _kafka server_  periodically
+There's a  **Python App**  in each edge board (Jetson Nano), the App take charge to analyze camera live video stream, and upload message to a _kafka server_  periodically with the detected objects info.

 # Upload criteria

-Only target objects were detected from the camera video stream.
+Camera live video stream is real-time send into edge board for detection analyze, only when pre-defined(door sign, people, electric bicycle) objects are detected will trigger uploading.

 # Upload interval

-could be vary and changed in future, now the default is around 2 seconds, that means, there's max 2 seconds delay before notifying server.
+for performance consideration, uploading is not real-time but by a interval, the interval now is around  _2 seconds_ , and could be changed in future.

+> current camera live video stream is 24FPS, but the App only uploading(if objects detected) at every 48 frame, so the interval is 2 seconds.

 # Kafka server info

+Url:
+> dev-iot.ipos.biz;9092

+Topic:
-url: dev-iot.ipos.biz;9092, topic: test
+> test

-# Message sample:
+# Message samples

 - ONLY 2 door sign were detected

-this is the most common case that the elevator door is closed, and no one in it, the elevator is in idle.
+this is the most common case that means the elevator door are closed, and no one in it, indicates the elevator is in `idle` or `on calling`.

+> idle: the elevator is not moving, and door closed.

+> on calling: the elevator is going to floor because someone pressed  _go down_  or  _up_ button to ask a lift.

-there're 2 moving doors for most elevators, so the `door sign` count is 2 here.
+there're 2 moving doors for  _most_  (but 1 is possible) elevators, so the `door sign` count is 2 here.

 > NOTE, the `Vehicle` string value here is dummy, please ignore.
 ```